+Questions - All

-- 11. Do you support the provision of a pre-paid voucher by the dog breeder if the dog is not de-sexed?
+11. Do you support the provision of a pre-paid voucher by the dog breeder if the dog is not de-sexed?
+Yes I have concerns over how this is going to work for a puppy that is sold to someone who lives nowhere near me such as interstate and or if the

-- □ Yes

--  No

-- Unsure
+person moves before the voucher is used.
+What would happen then.

 12. What should be the value of the voucher?

-- □ \$0.00

-- \Box Less than \$100
+☐ Less than \$100

-- □ \$100 \$149
+□ \$100 - \$149

-- □ \$150 \$199
+□ \$150 - \$199

-- □ \$200 \$249 - □ Over \$250
+□ \$200 - \$249

+□ Over \$250
-☑ Other - please specify: I do not believe in the voucher system.
-I already have private arrangements with my puppy buyers.

-Questions - Veterinarians

-13. How much does your practice charge for the de-sexing of a female dog?
-Please specify the circumstances that this price is dependent on, and what is included in this cost (for example, fluids, pain medication etc.).

-Female dog under 10kg

-Female dog between 10kg - 25kg

-Female dog over 25kg

-Please indicate what is included in this cost:

-14. How much does your practice charge for the de-sexing of a male dog?
-Please specify the circumstances that this price is dependent on, and what is included in this cost (for example, fluids, pain medication etc.).

-Male dog under 10kg

-Male dog between 10kg - 25kg

-Male dog over 25kg

-Please indicate what is included in this cost:

-- 15. How could pre-paid vouchers be transferred between veterinary practices? - 16.
-How many prepaid cat sterilisation vouchers have you issued since the introduction of mandatory de-sexing of cats? - 17.
-How many prepaid cat sterilisation vouchers have you accepted since the introduction of mandatory de-sexing of cats? - 18.
-What methods do you currently use at your practice to de-sex a dog? - □ Spaying - □ Castration - Other please specify:
+Questio ns - All Other - please specify:There cost involved would only be added ont would any costs involved in the new reconstruction.
+Questions - \ Veterinarians How much does your practice charge Please specify the circumstances that included in this cost (for example, fluid this price is dependent on, and what is Female dog under 10kg Female dog between 10kg - 25kg Female dog over 25kg in this cost (for example, fluids, pain m for the de-sexing of a male dog?
+Please ce is dependent on, and what is included Male dog under 10kg Male dog between 10kg - 25kg Male dog over 25kg Please indicate what is included in this co st: 15.
+How could pre-paid vouchers be trans sferred between veterinary practices?
+16. How many prepaid cat sterilisation vou introduction of mandatory de-sexing of • 17.
+How many prepaid cat sterilisation vou introduction of mandatory de-sexing of • 18.
+What methods do you currently use at ☐ Spaying ☐ Castration ☐ Other - please specify:

 Questions - All

-19. Is it likely your practice will use other methods to de-sex dogs in the future, including non-temporary means?
-Yes No Unsure Please provide reasons for your response:
+19. Is it likely your practice will use other methods to de-sex dogs in the future, including non-temporary means? ☐ Yes ☐ No ☐ Unsure

+Please provide reasons for your response:

+20. Is there a potential role for the Australian Veterinary Association?
+For example, to issue pre-paid sterilisation vouchers that can be used at any veterinarian practise.
+The practise can then cash in the vouchers with the AVA.
 Yes No Unsure

 Please provide reasons for your response: